 With Off the Beaten Path, we are one show down, how many else I feel like covering to go.
-So with Love, Death & Robots down, what’s on the docket for all of you, you dedicated few and beautiful readers who have read this far?
+So with Love, Death & Robots S1 finished, what’s on the docket for all of you, you dedicated few and beautiful readers who have read this far?
 For that, we are leaving the United States for the land down under, for a comedy show called Danger 5.

-There are five members of Danger 5: Jackson (played by David Ashby), the hyper masculine American with a love of patriotism and a hatred for fascism; Ilsa (played by Natasa Ristic), the cool and sexy Soviet femme fatale with a mysterious past who’s as deadly as she is a hard drinker (she also speaks exclusively in Russian, which everyone understands without comment); Clare (played by Amanda Simons), the prim and chaste Brit who may be the most effective at the job but also one of the least respected; Pierre (played by Aldo Mignone in season 1 and Pacharo Mzembe in season 2), the ambiguous Mediterranean who is everyone’s friend and the one most likely to try and find a peaceful solution through partying; and Tucker (played by Sean James Murphy), the lame Australian who’s so uptight, straitlaced, and lame that no one takes him seriously despite being the de facto team leader.
+There are five members of Danger 5.
+There’s Jackson (played by David Ashby), the hyper-masculine American with a love of patriotism and hatred for fascism.
+There’s Ilsa (played by Natasa Ristic), the cool and sexy Soviet femme fatale with a mysterious past who’s as deadly as she is a hard drinker.
+She also speaks exclusively in Russian, which everyone understands without comment.
+There’s Clare (played by Amanda Simons), the prim and chaste Brit who may be the most effective at the job but also one of the least respected.
+There’s Pierre (played by Aldo Mignone in season 1 and Pacharo Mzembe in season 2), the ambiguous Mediterranean who is everyone’s friend and the one most likely to try and find a peaceful solution through partying.
+Lastly, there’s Tucker (played by Sean James Murphy), the lame Australian who’s so uptight, straitlaced, and lame that no one takes him seriously despite being the de facto team leader.